StoolSense

 Educational, not medical advice

 We share patterns and trackable experiments.
-Seek care for red-flag symptoms like blood, black stool, fever, severe pain, or weight loss.
+Seek care for blood, black stool, fever, severe pain, faintness, dehydration, or weight loss.

 Read the safety note